 - Medications You Definitely Need (prescriptions you use at home on a regular basis + special medications for your destination, such as something to help with altitude sickness)

 - First Aid Items You Commonly Use (in my case, that’s band-aids for a myriad of adventure activities + ibuprofen as the “all-purpose drug” for fevers, muscle soreness, and headaches)

 - Items You Can’t Get Easily at Your Destination (I include items I’ll want immediately in this category; i.e. anti-diarrheals, so you can solve the problem at 3am instead of running to a store)

-That means your first aid packing list will change a little for every trip.
-You can take just the necessities for a weekend in New York City and will need a more comprehensive first aid kit for remote destinations.
-After a little trial and error, I’ve come up with a packing list that suits my needs on almost all trips, and I simply add a few items when needed for special circumstances.
+Your first aid packing list might change a little for every trip.
+You can take just the necessities for a weekend in New York City but will need a more comprehensive first aid kit for remote destinations.

 Pick the Perfect Bag

 My first aid kit is about the size of a paperback book, giving me enough space to work with without weighing me down.
-I keep it stocked with essentials so I can “grab and go” for most trips without having to worry about a last-minute trip to the store.
+I keep it stocked with essentials so I can “grab and go” for most trips without having to worry about a last-minute supply run.